Rahul-Encoded/taptap/README.md

 ## What I Would Improve With More Time

-### 1. Paragraph Splitting at Word Boundaries

-Split long paragraphs when they exceed usable page height, finding natural break points at words rather than forcing entire paragraphs to new pages.

-### 2. Smarter Table Pagination

-Split tables at row boundaries and handle cells that contain large amounts of content more gracefully.

-### 3. Orphan/Widow Control

-Prevent single lines at the top or bottom of pages (orphans and widows) by adjusting break points.

-### 4. Print-Perfect Export
+### 1. Print-Perfect Export

-Implement DOCX/PDF export that respects visual page breaks, ensuring what-you-see-is-what-you-get in exported documents.
+Currently DOCX/PDF export that respects visual page breaks, ensuring what-you-see-is-what-you-get in exported documents but does not include Headers and Footers.

-### 5. Performance Optimization

-- **Incremental updates**: Only recalculate affected pages on content changes
-- **Virtualization**: For very long documents, only render visible pages plus a small buffer

-### 6. Page Number Overlays

-Show current page indicator as users scroll, and display page numbers in headers/footers.
+### 2. Headers/Footers

+Currently basic—custom header/footer content requires manual configuration.
+I would like to add a feature that allows users to add custom header and footer content to their documents.

 ---